 18. 1C-2.
 CoC Consultation with ESG Program Recipients.
-NOFO Section VII.B.1.b.
-Describe in the field below how your CoC: ] 1. consulted with ESG Program recipients in planning and allocating ESG and ESG-CV funds; 2. participated in evaluating and reporting performance of ESG Program recipients and subrecipients; 3. provided Point-in-Time (PIT) count and Housing Inventory Count (HIC) data to the Consolidated Plan jurisdictions within its geographic area; and 4. provided information to Consolidated Plan Jurisdictions within your CoC's geographic area so it could be addressed in Consolidated Plan update.
+NOFO Section V.B.1.b.
+Describe in the field below how your CoC: 1. consulted with ESG Program recipients in planning and allocating ESG Program funds; 2. participated in evaluating and reporting performance of ESG Program recipients and subrecipients; 3. provided Point-in-Time (PIT) count and Housing Inventory Count (HIC) data to the Consolidated Plan jurisdictions within its geographic area; and 4. provided information to Consolidated Plan Jurisdictions to address homelessness within your CoC's geographic area so it could be addressed in the Consolidated Plan update.

 - 1. The CoC retained complete oversight of ESG and the additional ESG-CV funding from the state.
 All ESG program recipients were members of the governance committee and were all involved in planning.
+All ESG funding recipients participated in discussions held by CoC leadership and staff to discuss the appropriate use of these funds.
 Meetings were held with the state ESG funded agency (DHCD) and ESG sub-recipients regarding fund allocation.
 The CoC previously utilized the DHCD HSP Policy Manual as a basis for the HALS CoC HSP Policy Manual and continued to provide guidance and instructions for ESG sub-recipients. - 2.
 The CoC participated in evaluating and reporting performance of ESG recipients and sub-recipients through entry in our HMIS database and quarterly reporting.
-The State of Maryland required all ESG recipients to utilize the HMIS chosen by their CoC and from that, the CoC's HMIS administrator provided quarterly reports to be uploaded to the State through the SAGE system. - 3.
-The HMIS administrator provided PIT and HIC data to the Consolidated Plan jurisdiction through email distribution and posting on the CoC lead website. - 4.
+The State of Maryland required all ESG recipients to utilize the HMIS chosen by their CoC and from that, the CoC's HMIS administrator provided quarterly reports to be uploaded to the State through the Sage system.
+Also occurring was continuous monitoring by the grant monitor and CoC lead including feedback about correct ways to use funds, budget modifications, etc. - 3.
+At the completion of the PIT and HIC processes, information on both was shared with various stakeholders including those involved with consolidated plans.
+The HMIS administrator provided PIT and HIC data to the Consolidated Plan jurisdiction through email distribution and posting on the CoC lead website.
+Further, more detailed information was provided to any agency who requested it for planning, informational, or grant writing purposes. - 4.
+Updated information regarding the steps being taken to address homelessness within the CoC was submitted to those updating the consolidated plan.
 The HMIS administrator also provided information to the two Consolidated Plan jurisdictions on at least an annual basis but if required by guidelines, more frequently.